The average lifespan of SD cards is said to be 10 years, there are several factors that decide the lifespan and performance of an SD card.

 Method 6: Run Diskpart in CMD

-A memory card showing read-only error can be when it is write-protected, or it is locked.
+A memory card showing a read-only error can be when it is write-protected or it is locked.
 Moving down the SD card slider to unlock position can make it unlock.
 However, to fix the memory card write-protected issue, you should follow the below-proven method.